Association of Teachers of Young Adolescents

-I have always been interested in natural, holistic healing and finding new and powerful wellness alternatives.
-Please join me for an informative session on what essential oils are, and how they can be used to help you experience their life-enhancing benefits.
+Kim has always been interested in natural, holistic healing and finding new and powerful wellness alternatives.
+Please join her for an informative session on what essential oils are, and how they can be used to help you experience their life-enhancing benefits.
 The session will be hands-on, allowing you to smell and test various essential oils and hopefully see how you may benefit from them.

 This session will focus on first hand experiences and discussions on how to best be supportive of students in Junior/Senior High School that identify as LGBTT*.
 This includes but is not limited to the coming out process, parents, gender identity, what it's like to be LGBTT*.
 General terms will be giving and discussed.
 Resources that youth and educators have found useful will be showcased.
 Then finishing with a Q&A session.

 (Lydia Quinn, RCMP)

 Lydia is the RCMP/Police Domestic Violence Case Coordinator for North East Nova, and provides operational support and education for police when dealing with high risk domestic violence.
 She will be giving an overview of domestic violence, what is it is and how we can work together to help victims of domestic violence, most often women and children. "http://www.neighboursfriendsandfamilies.ca/", Friends and Families is a public education campaign to raise awareness of the signs of woman abuse so that those close to an at-risk woman or an abusive man can help.
 It also represents a significant shift in our approach to ending woman abuse.
 It engages the power of everyday relationships to help keep women and their children safe.
 You don't have to be a hero or fix the situation.
 Caring about the people around us, paying attention to them when there are signs of trouble, and responding appropriately, can make a big difference.
 Little things count!

 A10/B10 - Nutrition in the Classroom